quentinjamet/quentinjamet.github.io/README.md

-## My public web site
+## My web page

-This is where my public web site is hosted on github.com.
+This is where my web page is hosted on github.com.
 For a fully rendered version, see [here](http://quentinjamet.github.io/)